rookyCIPHER/Classifier/README.md

 5)Predictions with Smoothing
 6)Predictions with all the issue resolved

 All that remains now is optimization.
-As of now the current run time is 15 minuites -10 Jan'23.
+As of now the current training time is 15 minuites -10 Jan'23.